Teen killed at Laurel Pointe Apartment complex - Salisbury Post

 Officers responded to the apartment complex located on Laurel Pointe Circle at 2:20 a.m. today for reports of shots fired.
 Police found the teen deceased from a gunshot wound, according to a statement.

-Officials have not released the name of the teen.
-No suspect has been identified at this time.
-The investigation is ongoing.
+Officials have not released the name of the teen but did say he was from Charlotte.
+No suspect has been identified as the investigation continues.
+Police have not said why the teen was at the Salisbury apartment complex and what led to the shooting.

-Anyone with information about this crime is asked to call the Salisbury Police Department at 704-638-5333, submit an anonymous tip via tips.salisburyrowancrimestoppers.org or private message the Salisbury Police Department through Facebook or RoCo Alerts by texting the words TIP MYSALISBURY with your information to 888777.
+Anyone with information is asked to call the Salisbury Police Department at 704-638-5333, submit an anonymous tip via tips.salisburyrowancrimestoppers.org or private message the Salisbury Police Department through Facebook or RoCo Alerts by texting the words TIP MYSALISBURY with your information to 888777.

 Rowan-Salisbury Schools moves forward with Henderson closure study